USA Triathlon says Lance Armstrong can still compete in its events

 EPO, or erythropoietin, boosts the number of blood cells.

-The letter says Armstrong and five former cycling team associates engaged in a doping conspiracy from 1998 to 2011, the Post reported.
-Riders will testify that Armstrong used EPO, blood transfusions, testosterone and masking agents, and that he distributed and administered drugs to other cyclists from 1998 to 2005, the Post quoted the letter as saying.
+The letter said Armstrong and five former cycling team associates engaged in a doping conspiracy from 1998 to 2011.
+Riders will testify that Armstrong used EPO, blood transfusions, testosterone and masking agents, and that he distributed and administered drugs to other cyclists from 1998 to 2005, according to the letter.

 In a statement obtained by CNN, U.S. Anti-Doping Agency CEO Travis T. Tygart said the five other people, formerly associated with the U.S. Postal Service pro cycling team, are three team doctors and two team officials.
 The letter included written notice of alleged anti-doping rule violations, Tygart said